-Background: In 2004, the U.S. Preventive Services Task Force (USPSTF) recommended routine screening for syphilis infection in asymptomatic individuals at increased risk of infection, and recommended against screening those not at increased risk.
+Background: In 2004, the U.S. Preventive Services Task Force recommended routine screening for syphilis infection in asymptomatic persons at increased risk of infection, and recommended against screening in those not at increased risk.

-Purpose: To update a prior systematic review on screening for syphilis infection in asymptomatic nonpregnant adolescents and adults for the USPSTF.
+Purpose: To update a prior systematic review on screening for syphilis infection in asymptomatic, nonpregnant adolescents and adults for the U.S. Preventive Services Task Force.

-Data Sources: Cochrane Central Register of Controlled Trials (through May 2015) and Cochrane Database of Systematic Reviews (through April 2015), MEDLINE (January 2004 to June 2015), and reference lists.
+Data Sources: Cochrane Central Register of Controlled Trials (to March 2016) and Cochrane Database of Systematic Reviews (to March 2016), MEDLINE (January 2004 to March 2016), and reference lists.